 How to Write a Compelling Profile of a Person

-- Based on an interview with the person (not always exclusively)
+- Based on interviews with the subject

-Tips for Writing a Compelling Profile of a Person
+Tips for Writing Compelling Profiles

 - Create an outline.
 Once you're ready to write, review your notes and mark down the most interesting points and quotes you would like to use to shape your story about this person.
 Consider what was most surprising and build your story's structure around the peaks and most compelling parts of the conversation.